 Metabolite Detection Assays

-Bioluminescent assays for detecting glucose, glutamate, gluatamine, and lactate, and for quantifying glucose uptake.
+Bioluminescent assays for detecting glucose, glutamate, glutamine, lactate and glycogen, and for quantifying glucose uptake.

 Oxidative Stress Assays